Fluffy 9 Grain Pancakes – Healthy Multigrain Recipe

 9-grain Pancakes Dry Ingredients Ready to Mix Up in White Bowl

-• In a separate bowl, whisk together 1 teaspoon vanilla extract, 2¼ cup Buttermilk, 3 Large eggs and ¼ cup Unsalted Butter (melted).
+• In a separate bowl, whisk together 1 teaspoon Vanilla Extract, 2¼ cup Buttermilk, 3 Large eggs and ¼ cup Unsalted Butter (melted).

 9-grain Pancakes Wet Ingredients Mixed in Bowl